preactjs/preact-www/content/en/guide/v10/no-build-workflows.md

 ### Recipes and Common Patterns

 While not an exhaustive list, here are some common patterns and recipes you may find useful when working with import maps.
-If you have a pattern you'd like to see, let us know! //TODO: Add GH issues link
+If you have a pattern you'd like to see, [let us know](https://github.com/preactjs/preact-www/issues/new)!

 For these examples we'll be using https://esm.sh as our CDN -- it's a brilliant, ESM-focused CDN that's a bit more flexible and powerful than some others, but by no means are you limited to it.
 However you choose to serve